^

 • alcohol.

-After the sixth month, you can gradually add to the diet:
+After the sixth month, you can gradually add to your diet:

 • garlic;